s4phulkx/Stripe/DOCUMENTATION.md

 ## DTO
 1. PaymentDto.class: In this class we abstract three variables that would be amount, currency and description, we add ``@Getter`` and ``@Setter`` annotations.
 In currency we create the object from the created class PaymentCurrency.class.
+2. PaymentDto2.class: In this class we abstract the attributes of the Payment.class class, we add the ``@Setter`` and ``@Getter`` to them.
+We also create the ``fromString`` method with a string parameter, it converts a value to a string and return the value in string.